Essential Oils Extraction Methods

 Next, the essential oil is siphoned off into a cooled, stationary, pressure-sealed tank for filling and distribution.
-The remaining water is called a hydrosol.
-Hydrosols contain some residual plant essence as well as all the water-soluble components of the plant.
-Hydrosols have wonderful hydrating, toning and healing properties for face skin and hair.
+The water that remains is called a hydrosol.
+Hydrosols contain some residual plant essence as well as all the plant’s water-soluble components.
+Hydrosols have wonderful hydrating, toning, and healing properties for face skin and hair.

-Note: Stainless steel is a must to avoid the formation of oxides.
-Spring water should not contain any calcium.
+*Note: Spring water should not contain any calcium.
 Calcium will cause build-up on the inside of the distillation tank which must be removed through a descaling process.
 Residues must then be removed.
 These are costly additions to essential oil extraction.

-Water distillation is like steam distillation.
-In this form of extraction, plant parts that are delicate and need water to suspend them in a more even fashion (i.e. Rose petals), are placed in a distillation tank and immersed in water.
-The water is heated to boiling.
-The resulting steam flows into a cooling coil and is condensed into a sealed flask.
+Water distillation is similar to steam distillation.
+It is used primarily for plant parts that are delicate and need water to suspend them in a more even fashion (i.e. Rose petals).
+Parts are placed in a distillation tank, immersed in water, and heated to boiling.
+The resulting steam flows into a cooling coil, condenses into a flask, and sealed.
 The lighter (usually) essential oil floats on top and is decanted into a cooled, pressurized holding tank.

-To retrieve the vital oil from the middle layer a sponge or wool is used to absorb the liquid.
+- Sponge Method – Abrasion/laceration of the fruit results in a three-phase liquid after resting for a short while.
+The three layers are oil(essence), emulsion, and water.
+Once the layers separate the pure essential oil on the top is easily siphoned and collected.
+The middle layer is a relatively stable mixture of water and oil (essence) called an emulsion.
+The bottom layer is mostly water which can be discarded. retrieve the vital oil from the middle layer a sponge or wool is used to absorb the liquid.
 It is then pressed, and the resulting oil collected.
 This method is costly, lengthy, and predisposes the essence to oxidation.

-During these processes heat, exposure to air, and acidity of the emulsion can cause damage to the aromatic volatiles (oil).
+- Mechanized Method- During the abrasion phase, water rinses the essences from the fruit.
+The result is a two-phase liquid.
+The top layer is an essential oil emulsified with non-volatile materials and plant debris.
+The bottom layer is water which is discarded.
+After the large debris has been filtered, the emulsion is put through a process called centrifugation.
+Filtration and centrifugation are complex processes in which the integrity of the essence must be considered.
+During these processes heat, exposure to air, and acidity of the emulsion can cause damage to the aromatic volatiles (oil/essence).
 These harmful processing factors are mitigated by proper cooling and airtight storage of the emulsion as well as pressurized centrifugation.

 Solvent extraction occurs in three basic phases: